philipmw/my-synthetics-canaries/README.md

 Both are individual node projects, with their own dependencies and build process.

 1. in root package, a TypeScript node package with CDK for infrastructure-as-code.
-2. in `MainCanary`, a TypeScript node package for the NodeJS/Puppeteer canary.
+2. in `PhraseShopCanary` and `SchreckCanaries`, TypeScript node packages for the NodeJS/Puppeteer canary.

 This CDK deploys the canary code to AWS and creates a supporting alarm.